Rushworth is located 181 km north of Melbourne via the Hume Freeway and Goulburn Valley Highway.

 - At High and Parker is the former office of the Chronicle newspaper (1888).

-- On the Museum side of the street is the Glasgow Building (1858).
+- Just down from the Criterion Hotel is the Glasgow Building (1858).

 - In the middle of the street is the band rotunda (1888).
-The Rushworth Brass Band recently celebrated its 130th birthday.
+The Rushworth Brass Band (1882) continues to entertain.

 - Just past the band rotunda are the first CBC Bank, the second CBC Bank (1883) and Cracknell’s Bakery – all now private residences.